-Third, it is certainly true income inequality has increased in the US, but such has happened elsewhere over roughly the same period, albeit not to the extent in the US.
+Third, it is certainly true income inequality has increased in the US economy, but such has happened elsewhere in other economies over roughly the same period, albeit not to the extent in the US.
+(Or consider the issue in another way: As others have noted, at what point is rising income inequality accelerating so fast that we might want to talk about different economies being formed as a result?)
 Fourth, why are we so sure inequality would have been less had we done otherwise?
 To stick with counterfactuals, if John Kerry had been elected instead of George W. Bush, do you really believe inequality would have been less?

 Fifth, contrast the 1960s’ injunction to drop out of the middle-class rat race to the more recent preoccupation on income inequality (the 99% versus the 1%), as if now it’s really all about moneyed interests.
 (For that matter, today’s shrinking of the middle class diminishes the deadweight of bourgeois values from a 60s’ perspective, doesn’t it?)